rubik/rubik.github.io/content/post/TexasDeathRow.md

 summary = "Exploration of Texas death row data"
 +++

-On the site [Texas Department of Criminal Justice]([http://www.tdcj.state.tx.us](www.tdcj.state.tx.us)) there's a page which lists all the people that have been executed since 1982, when the death penalty was reinstated, along with their last statement.
+On the site of the [Texas Department of Criminal Justice](http://www.tdcj.state.tx.us) there's a page which lists all the people that have been executed since 1982, when the death penalty was reinstated, along with their last statement.
 The data is [here](http://www.tdcj.state.tx.us/death_row/dr_executed_offenders.html).
 In this project we are going to explore the data and see if we can apply topic modeling to the statements.

 # Setup
 We are going to use the following packages: